36th LRS received $1.4 million to repair vehicles

+The flight liaised with six units to build and implement 14 safety programs leading to the correction of 141 overdue vehicle nuclear compliant safety inspections.

+“We were here taking care of the fleet with half of our personnel because a lot of the Airmen had to take care of their families during the storm recovery.” said Reese.

-U.S Air Force Staff Sgt.
-Daniel Crapse, noncommissioned officer in-charge of Flight Support Element with the 36th Logistics Readiness Squadron, strategizes maintenance plans on Andersen Air Force Base, Guam, Sept.
-11, 2023.
-The 36th LRS vehicle maintenance flight advocated to Pacific Air Forces for $1.4 million to repair 160 vehicles.
-(U.S. Air Force photo by Airman Allon Lapaix)
+During storm recovery, the 36th LRS vehicle maintenance flight advocated to Pacific Air Forces for $1.4 million to repair 160 vehicles.

+“I just want to say these Airmen do amazing things,” said Reese.
+“Besides maintaining the mission, we’re standing up this flight.”

 |Date Taken: